Skip to main content

 Artificial intelligence has moved from clever chatbots to an economic force reshaping industries, markets and global competition.
 This hub explores the AI story in depth, from the infrastructure supercycle to the winners and risks across the value chain.

-To have any conversation about the AI investment boom, we must first get a grip on the increasingly sprawling AI ecosystem.
+To have any conversation about the AI investment boom, we must first understand the increasingly sprawling AI ecosystem.

 The hardware manufacturers sit at the bottom of the tech stack.
-This group includes companies like Nvidia (who design highly sophisticated chips), TSMC (who manufacture chips for Nvidia among others) and ASML (who create the incredibly precise tools that are used in chip manufacturing).
-While Nvidia has long been the market leader for the most sophisticated chips that are integral to AI, other chip producers like AMD and Broadcom are increasingly emerging as competitors.
-Data centers and power are other key components of AI infrastructure, involving companies that specialize in construction, data center cooling, electrical equipment, power generation and more.
+This group includes companies like Nvidia (which designs highly sophisticated chips), TSMC (which manufactures chips for Nvidia and others) and ASML (which creates the incredibly precise tools used in chip manufacturing).
+While Nvidia has long been the market leader for the most sophisticated chips integral to AI, competitors like AMD and Broadcom are gaining ground.
+Data centers and power round out core AI infrastructure, with companies specializing in construction, cooling, electrical equipment and power generation.

-Next come the “hyperscalers”.
-This group includes industry titans such as Alphabet, Amazon’s AWS business, Meta, Microsoft’s Azure and Oracle1.
-These companies build and operate data centers that are the backbone to artificial intelligence and cloud computing more broadly.
-With an estimated half of AI-related capex typically being spent on chips, the hyperscalers are critical customers for the hardware manufacturers and are increasingly fueling an acceleration in power generation and transmission.
+Next come the “hyperscalers.”
+This group includes industry titans such as Alphabet, Amazon’s AWS business, Meta, Microsoft’s Azure and Oracle.1 These firms build and operate data centers that are the backbone to AI and cloud computing.
+With roughly half of AI-related capex going towards chips, the hyperscalers are critical customers for the hardware makers and increasingly drive demand for power generation and transmission.

-If the three groups above are critical to the supply of AI infrastructure, who generates the demand?
-It is far harder to apply a blanket definition to this group.
-Users range from individuals (say, using ChatGPT on a mobile device), to enterprises (say, a call center that deploys AI chatbots) and to companies for whom AI is at the heart of the services that they offer, such as a software company that sells AI-driven tools to other enterprises.
+If these three groups supply AI infrastructure, who generates the demand?
+Users range from individuals (using ChatGPT on a mobile device), to enterprises (like a call center that deploys AI chatbots), to developers building AI agents.

-In a well-functioning, mature ecosystem, the money spent by the end users needs to be sufficient to generate profits right across the value chain.
-Take the example of a weekly supermarket shop.
-The money you spend at check-out should be enough for the supermarket, the real estate operator, the electricity provider, the food manufacturers and the farmers all to take their cut.
+In a well-functioning, mature ecosystem, the money spent by the end users should generate profits across the value chain.
+Like your weekly supermarket shop, the money you spend at check-out should be enough for the supermarket, the real estate operator, the electricity provider, the food manufacturers and the farmers to all take their cut.

-In today’s AI ecosystem, the demand from end users, at both an individual and enterprise level, is not yet sufficient for all the other players to turn a profit.
-For the past few years, the hyperscalers have been largely footing the bill, using revenues from other parts of their businesses to fund the build out of AI capacity, which in turn has created profits for the hardware players.
-AI monetization has started to build, with growth in paid LLM users, enterprise adoption of AI applications and growth in cloud services demand broadly.
-Whether end-demand can accelerate fast enough to generate a reasonable return on investment across the value chain is ultimately the million/billion/trillion-dollar question.
+Today, end-user demand, at both an individual and enterprise level, is not yet sufficient for all players to turn a profit.
+Hyperscalers have been largely footing the bill, using revenues from other businesses to fund AI capacity investments, which in turn supports hardware makers.
+Monetization has continued to build, with growth in paid LLM users (ChatGPT now has over 900M weekly active users and 50M paying subscribers2), accelerating enterprise adoption and expanding cloud services demand.
+Whether demand grows quickly enough to deliver a reasonable return on investment across the value chain is ultimately the million/billion/trillion-dollar question.

 Chart 11